Qualia: The Knowledge Argument

 Papineau (1996) distinguishes third person and first person thoughts about experiences.
 First person thoughts involve the imagination of an experience of the relevant kind.
 The basic idea may be put like this: When Mary is finally released and after some time sufficiently acquainted with color experiences she can ‘reproduce’ blue experiences in her imagination.
 These imaginations of experiences of a particular kind can be used to refer to experiences of the kind at issue and to think about them.
 Obviously, Mary could not have first person thoughts about color experiences (she could not use imagined blue experiences in order to refer and to think about blue experiences) before she ever had blue experiences.
 After release, Mary can acquire new beliefs: first person beliefs about blue experiences.
 But for every such new first person belief about a given kind of experience, there will be one of her old third person beliefs which refers to the same kind of experience and has the same factual content.

-Perry (2001) argues that Mary's new knowledge after release does not pose a problem to physicalism any more than indexical thoughts like “I am a philosopher” or “today is Sunday” (for a defense of this claim see also McMullen, 1985).
-He treats Mary's new knowledge as a particular case of demonstrative belief (and he proposes an account of Mary's new beliefs after release in terms of his theory of token-reflexive thoughts).
+Another way to understand phenomenal concepts is as a species of indexical concepts.
+For instance, Perry (2001) argues that Mary’s new knowledge after release does not pose a problem to physicalism any more than indexical thoughts like “I am a philosopher” or “today is Sunday” (for a defense of this claim see also McMullen 1985).
+Perry treats Mary’s new knowledge as a particular case of demonstrative belief (and he proposes an account of Mary’s new beliefs after release in terms of his theory of token-reflexive thoughts).
 After release, when seeing the sky, Mary may think “Oh, so having blue experiences is like this” where “this” refers to a physical property (the phenomenal character) of her present color experience.
 She could not have had a demonstrative belief of this kind before release.
 But, again, the fact that makes the thought true is simply the fact that blue experiences have the particular physical property at issue.
 Therefore, she does not learn any new fact.

 An influential view about phenomenal concepts which answers the knowledge argument admitting that Mary gains new knowledge but no knowledge of new facts is developed in Loar (1990/1997): Phenomenal concepts are recognitional concepts.
 To have the phenomenal concept of blueness is to be able to recognize experiences of blueness while having them.
 The recognitional concept of blueness refers directly to its referent (the physical property of blueness) where this means (in Loar’s terminology): there is no other property (no property of that property) involved in the reference fixing.
 According to Loar’s view the recognitional concept of phenomenal blueness refers to the physical property phenomenal blueness in virtue of being ‘triggered’ by that property.
 It has been doubted that ‘directness’ in Loar’s sense provides an account for what one might call acquaintance: for the way in which the phenomenal character is present to the mind when a thinker employs phenomenal concepts (see Levine 2007).
 White (2007) argues against Loar that the account cannot explain the a posteriori character of mind-brain identity statements in a satisfying manner.